 In the 19th century homeopathy was popular.
 Patients preferred its gentle remedies and treatments to the often unpleasant and dangerous options offered by conventional practitioners.
 Partly because of the challenge it posed, homeopathy was criticised by the conventional medical profession, who saw it as quackery.

 Though homeopathy became less popular as conventional medicine became dominant in the early 20th century, its resurgence in the late 20th century (along with other alternative therapies) made it the subject of renewed criticism.
-Critics argue that homeopathy is not scientifically verifiable and point to studies which show the remedies are no better than placebos.
-Homeopaths respond that remedies have been carefully proved and patient outcomes show they are effective.
+Critics argue that homeopathy is not scientifically verifiable and no more effective than a placebo. and no more effective than a placebo.
+A 2015 review of 225 research papers led the Australian National Health and Medical Research Council to conclude that 'there are no health conditions for which there is reliable evidence that homeopathy is effective.'1 Homeopaths respond that remedies have been carefully proved and patient outcomes show they are effective.
 Some general practitioners use homeopathy in conjunction with conventional medicine.

 Homeopathy is unregulated.
-In 2010 the New Zealand Council of Homeopaths represented the profession and had over 200 members.
+The New Zealand Council of Homeopaths represented the profession since 2009 and had 178 members in 2018.
 There were four manufacturing homeopathic pharmacies and four colleges in New Zealand.
-The 2006/7 New Zealand Health Survey found that of the 18% of respondents who used alternative heath care in the previous 12 months, one in four saw a homeopath or naturopath.
+The 2006/7 New Zealand Health Survey found that of the 18% of respondents who used alternative health care in the previous 12 months, one in four saw a homeopath or naturopath.